TDanielVS/CODES/model car/README.md

 Use the code CNN_LAB.py.

 You must be connected to the car by wireless in order to send commands to the car.
-Before start receiving images from ROS topic, the model must load a test picture, otherwise the steering prediction can't be published.
+Before start receiving images from ROS topic, the model must load a test picture (like outfile.jpg), otherwise the steering prediction can't be published.